angular-ui/ui-scroll/README.md

 ### Dependencies

-To use the directive make sure the ui-scroll.js (as transpiled from ui-scroll.coffee) is loaded in your page.
+To use the directive make sure the dist/ui-scroll.js is loaded in your page.
 You also have to include module name 'ui.scroll' on the list of your application module dependencies.

 The code in this file relies on a few DOM element methods of jQuery which are currently not implemented in jQlite, namely
 * before(elem)